mothur/mothur.github.io/_wiki/filter.seqs.md

     Number of sequences used to construct filter: 96

 You can also enter multiple files to filter together.
-You do this by separating the fasta files with \'\|\' characters.
-Mothur creates a filter and filters the sequences as if they were all in the same file, but outputs separate .filtered.fasta files.
+You do this by separating the fasta files with '\|' characters. mothur creates a filter and filters the sequences as if they were all in the same file, but outputs separate .filtered.fasta files.